mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 ## COPYRIGHT NOTICE

-**TIRVANDOR: PLAYER'S HANDBOOK**
+**TIRVANDOR: PLAYER'S Guide**

-© 2025 Mixologee.
+© 2025 Jason "Mixologee" Scheponik.
 All rights reserved.

 This work contains original content created for the Tirvandor campaign setting.
 All original game mechanics, world lore, character names, place names, organization names, plot elements, and other creative content specific to Tirvandor are the intellectual property of Mixologee and are designated as Product Identity under the terms of the Open Game License v1.0a.